Problem Description

 Space and Time Complexity

-Time Complexity: O(n) - where n is the length of the input string, as we traverse the string once.
-Space Complexity: O(n) - in the worst case, we may need to store all characters in the stack.
+Time Complexity: O(n), where n is the length of the string.
+Space Complexity: O(n) in the worst-case scenario.

 Solution